2025 Health Professions Fair

 • What is a health profession fair?

-A health professions fair is a tabling event that connects students with admissions and recruiting representatives from professional health programs.
-The representatives promote their schools and programs, and recruit prospective applicants.
+A Health Professions Fair is a tabling event that brings together students and admissions representatives from professional health programs.
+Representatives will showcase their schools and programs, providing information and recruiting prospective applicants.

 • What are the benefits of attending a health profession fair?

-This is a perfect time for students to ask questions about the requirements, admission, and application process in an informal setting.
-This opportunity allows you to make informed decisions on which schools and programs will best fit your career outlook.
+This is an excellent opportunity for students to ask questions about program requirements, admissions, and the application process in a relaxed, informal setting.
+It’s a chance to gather valuable insights that will help you make informed decisions about which schools and programs align best with your career goals.
 Additional benefits include:

-• Networking with the people who may be reviewing your applications
+• Networking with the individuals who may review your application

-• Gather information to help build your portfolio as a competitive candidate
+• Gaining information to help strengthen your portfolio and enhance your competitiveness as a candidate

 • How to prepare for the fair?

-• This is a great time to use the "30-second elevator speech"; tell them about your interests, enthusiasm, and interest in pursuing a career in healthcare.
+When approaching representatives, remember to be polite, introduce yourself, and maintain good eye contact.
+This is a great opportunity to use your "30-second elevator pitch" to briefly share your interests, enthusiasm, and passion for pursuing a career in healthcare.

 • What are some example questions to ask?